INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Satelite Data Analysis/04 - Remote Sensing Data/04 - Remote Sensing Data.md

 The quantisation step is prone to errors, like any approximation.
 Furthermore, the quality also depends on how precise we want our render to be
 	*Colours render on 3 bytes will give [[02 - (Digital) Images#Representation|true colour]] output but will be heavy.
 Render on one byte is more lightweight but we lose details...*

-***
-## Temporal Resolution

-**Temporal resolution** refers to the time interval (or latency) between successive measurements.
-It is crucial for monitoring changes over time.
-For instance, high temporal resolution are measurements separated by less than 3 days.
-Low temporal resolutions are the ones separated by 16 days, which is kind of a lot (typical for satellites).